AyushRanjan-2026/Tesco_Prototype_Phase/AI_SYSTEM.md

 ---

-*This AI system is part of SmartCreative Studio, built for the Tesco Retail Media InnovAItion Jam 2025.*
+*This AI system is part of Retail Canvas, built for the Tesco Retail Media InnovAItion Jam 2025.*